Wooden prayer plaques with japanese writing and drawings.

 Choosing the Right Card and Materials

-• Ink: Black ink is the most common and appropriate choice for formal thank you cards.
-Avoid using brightly colored inks, as they can be seen as too casual.
-If you're using a fountain pen, ensure that the ink flows smoothly and doesn't smudge.
+• Ink: Black ink is usually the way to go for serious thank you cards.
+I wouldn't use bright colors; they can seem too casual.
+If you're using a fountain pen, make sure the ink flows nicely and doesn't smudge.

 Essential Phrases and Expressions

-Mastering a few key phrases can significantly enhance the impact of your Japanese thank you card.
-Here are some common expressions, ranging from formal to casual:
+Learning a few key phrases can make your Japanese thank you card way better.
+Here are some common ones, from super formal to just talking to your buddies:

-• どうもありがとうございます (Dōmo arigatō gozaimasu): This is a very formal and polite way of saying "Thank you very much."
-Use this when expressing gratitude to someone of higher status or someone you don't know well.
+• どうもありがとうございます (Dōmo arigatō gozaimasu): This is like saying "Thank you SO much" in a really formal way.
+Use it when you're talking to someone important or someone you don't know well.

-• ありがとうございます (Arigatō gozaimasu): This is a slightly less formal but still polite way of saying "Thank you."
-It's appropriate for most situations.
+• ありがとうございます (Arigatō gozaimasu): This is a bit less formal, but still polite.
+Good for most situations.

-Beyond these basic phrases, it's important to personalize your message and explain specifically what you are thankful for.
-For example, if you're sending a thank you card after receiving a gift, mention the gift specifically and explain why you appreciate it.
+But, just saying these phrases isn't enough.
+You gotta make it personal and say what you're thankful for.
+Like, if you're sending a thank you card after getting a gift, say what the gift was and why you like it.
 If you are sending a congratulations card for a new job, mention the achievement directly and how much they deserved it.

 Cultural Considerations and Etiquette